Privacy concerns with Facebook: Allegations of eavesdropping

 There have been allegations by some users that Facebook's mobile app is capable of listening to conversations without consent, citing instances of the service displaying advertisements for products that they had only spoken about, and had otherwise had no prior interactions with.
 In August 2019, Facebook admitted that it had been sending anonymized voice data from the Messenger app to third-party contractors for human review to improve the quality of its automatic transcription function, but denied that this data was being used for personalized advertising.
 The company also stated that it had recently suspended human reviews after scrutiny over Amazon, Apple, and Google's use of similar practices for their voice assistant platforms.

 Ads

-According to The Guardian, ads for Threads (social network) included "embedded posts of uniformed girls as young as 13 with their faces visible and, in most cases, their names".
-Facebook "said the images did not violate its policies".
+Ads for Threads included girls as young as 13 in uniform with their faces and names visible.
+Meta told The Guardian the images did not violate its policies.

 Meta AI app

 Facebook's Meta AI App includes a Discover feed "to share and explore how others are using AI".
 The feature makes public private interactions with the program that users seemingly were not aware would be made public.